pd-720/MS20900304-Assignment2/README.md

 - PHP 7.3
 - PhpStorm 2020.1
 - Composer 1.10.6
+- Google OAuth2
+- Google Drive

+## Deploy and Run the Web Application

-## Download the contents as a ZIP file:
+## GitHub repository contents

 Navigate to 'Clone or Download' -> 'Download Zip' or use the following link:

 [https://github.com/pd-720/MS20900304-Assignment2/archive/master.zip](https://github.com/pd-720/MS20900304-Assignment2/archive/master.zip)

+Extract the contents of the downloaded file and navigate to the project folder.

 ## Setting up the Authorization Server and Resource Server